 I do wear a lot of our jewellery all the time- as I hand picked each design, I totally believe in each piece.
 But I never limit myself when it comes to styling an outfit.
 I'm always interested in great jewellery design so I'm always on the lookout for really unique fashion accessories and stylish jewellery.

 It was an aquamarine green and blue enamel flower necklace from Accessorize that started my passion for jewellery and accessorising.
 It was given to me by some girlfriends as part of my 18th birthday present.
 I've been a lover and collector of jewellery ever since!

 These days my 'second skin jewellery'- the pieces I wear everyday, include my wedding and engagement rings and my rose gold Marc Jacobs watch.

-I always add one statement piece to my look.
+I always add one item of statement jewellery to my look.
 Whether that's an interesting necklace or some on-trend ear crawlers, I always wear one item of jewellery that draws the eye.
-This summer I've been loving delicate rings- I bought this set from H&M back in April.
-I often wear a single ring on my index finger as a statement or if I'm feeling adventurous, I add them to both index fingers with my other rings.

-I love that they add interest to a day-time look by peeking discretely out from behind my mid-length hair.
-They transition nicely to an evening look by adding a statement elsewhere and give a look of understated glam.
+I love that they add interest to a day-time look by peeking discretely out from behind my hair.
+They're a great piece of statement jewellery, and give a look of understated glam!